Social pedagogy: North America

+This framework ensures that social pedagogues operate within a structured and legally defined environment, playing a crucial role in supporting children's well-being and development in Lithuania's education system.

 United Kingdom

-A variety of qualifications are now available in the UK, ranging from a Level 3 qualification to BA programmes to a master's degree.
+Various qualifications are now available in the UK, ranging from a Level 3 qualification to BA programmes to a master's degree.
 Since February 2017 the Social Pedagogy Professional Association has acted as a professional home for social pedagogy in the UK.
 As a membership organisation it has developed social pedagogy standards of proficiency and standards for education and training.

 Slovenia

 In Slovenia social pedagogues usually study at the university level.
 Social Pedagogy is offered as a Bachelor study programme and as Master programme after finishing the bachelor's degree.
 The academics separate Social Pedagogy from the social work and they look at them as at two separate disciplines.

+Taiwan

+In Taiwan, National Taiwan Normal University offers the only Department of Social Education (as know as "Adult and Continuing Education"), providing academic programs from bachelor's to master's and doctoral degrees.
+The department's affiliated Adult Education Research Center also serves as the credit certification authority for various community colleges across Taiwan.